Skip to main content

 The 2010 World's 50 Best Restaurants awarded Copenhagen's Noma the top position, displacing El Bulli from its previous reign.
 This edition featured 51 restaurants across 19 countries and 36 cities, with Europe claiming 31 spots.
 Spain dominated the top ten with five entries, while the United States placed two New York restaurants in the upper ranks.

 The 2010 edition represented a significant shift in the World's 50 Best methodology and scope, featuring an entirely new roster compared to the previous year's cocktail-focused rankings.
 Europe held 31 of 51 positions, with Spain leading continental representation through five top-ten placements: El Bulli (#2), El Celler de Can Roca (#4), Mugaritz (#5), and Arzak (#9) alongside top-ranked Noma.
-The United Kingdom contributed three restaurants to the list, while Italy, France, and the United States each placed multiple venues.
+The United Kingdom contributed three restaurants to the list, while Italy, France, the United States each placed multiple venues.
 The geographic spread spanned 36 cities across 19 countries, marking a more globally diverse assessment of fine dining than subsequent editions would achieve.

 Noma's 2010 coronation marked Copenhagen's arrival as a fine dining capital and began Nordic cuisine's dominance of the World's 50 Best rankings.
 The Danish restaurant displaced Spain's El Bulli, which fell to second place after previous top rankings.
-This edition concentrated heavily on European dining—31 of 51 restaurants—with Spain alone contributing eight venues including four in the top ten.
+This edition concentrated heavily on European dining; 31 of 51 restaurants; with Spain alone contributing eight venues including four in the top ten.
 The United States placed seven restaurants, led by Chicago's Alinea at #7.
 The list spanned 19 countries and 36 cities, capturing what voters considered the global fine dining landscape in 2010.

 Quick Facts